-There are a number of different handcrafted wooden rings on the market.
+There are a number of different strong handcrafted wooden rings on the market.
 This article will take a look at the durability of WedgeWood rings and reclaimed wood rings.
 In addition, we'll examine the impact that heat has on wood rings.
 You'll be able to make a more informed decision about whether or not a wooden ring is right for you.

 Durability of Handcrafted Wooden Wedding Rings